michaelnisi/manger/README.md

 Manger leverages the lexicographical key sort order of [LevelDB](http://leveldb.org/).
 The keys are designed to stream feeds or entries in time ranges between now and some user defined point in the past.

-The distinction between feed and entries might be unclear: a feed models the metadata of an RSS or Atom feed (title, author, published, etc.), while entries are the actual items in the feed.
-These are detached to not repeatedly transmit feed metadata—after all Manger tries to reduce round-trips.

 ## Data and Types

 ### void()